 Mr. Staudmyer previously served as Assistant Dean at Cornell University’s Johnson Graduate School of Management.
 Bringing more than 30 years of human resources, general management and corporate leadership experience, he has served at leading financial institutions where he directed talent acquisition and development, including this role at Chase Manhattan Bank, now JPMorgan Chase.
 He also served as President and COO at a national legal services and staffing company for over seven years.

 Mr. Staudmyer earned his MBA from the Johnson Graduate School of Management at Cornell and his Bachelor of Science at Cornell’s School of Industrial & Labor Relations.
 He has served on the board of directors at the MBA Career Services Council and as an Advisory Council Member of Cornell University’s Entrepreneurial and Personal Enterprise Program.

-Samuel Davis became Executive Vice President and Chief Credit Officer of Patriot Bank, N.A. in April 2013, overseeing the Bank’s loan portfolio, lending activities and compliance as well as ensuring operating policies, procedures, objectives and goals.
+David Christiansen became Executive Vice President and Chief Credit Officer of Patriot Bank in June 2018, overseeing the Bank’s loan portfolio, lending activities and compliance as well as ensuring operating policies, procedures, objectives and goals.

 Judith Corprew is Executive Vice President and Chief Compliance & Risk Officer of Patriot Bank, N.A., ensuring compliance with local, state and federal regulations, and risk management.